-Indicator Description Has Comp Has Components The Has Components indicator displays in the Equipment window for master equipment records.
+Indicator Description SLA Service Level Agreement (SLA) The SLA indicator displays if the contract number for the selected customer's location has a service level assigned to it and therefore a guaranteed response time needs to be met.
+Warranty Warranty A Warranty indicator appears in several windows if equipment associated with a service call or maintenance call is covered by a warranty.
+You associate equipment with a service call in the Service Call or Service Call Tasks window.
+You associate equipment with a maintenance contract in the Contract Coverage Maintenance window.
+The indicator appears in the Service Call, Service Invoice, Maintenance Costs, and Adjustments to Costs windows.
+If the date in the Warranty Expires or Extended Warranty Expires field in the Equipment window is greater than the date the service call was opened, the indicator appears.
+Has Comp Has Components The Has Components indicator displays in the Equipment window for master equipment records.
 Comp Component The Component indicator displays in the Equipment window when the equipment record is a component record.
 Item Item The Item indicator displays in the Equipment window when the equipment record doesn't belong to a group.
-Group Group The Group indicator displays in the Equipment window when the equipment record belongs to a group and the item is the lead item in the group. ltem Group Item The Group Item indicator displays in the Equipment window when the equipment record belongs to a group and the item isn't a lead item in the group.
+Group Group The Group indicator displays in the Equipment window when the equipment record belongs to a group and the item is the lead item in the group. ltem .
+Group Item The Group Item indicator displays in the Equipment window when the equipment record belongs to a group and the item isn't a lead item in the group.
 Project Contract Status Select the Project Contract Status indicator in the Project Status window to open the Project Contract Status window for the given project.
 The current contract, pending, and expected contract amounts are shown.

-Project Billed Position Select the Project Billed Position indicator in the Project Status window to open the Project Billed Position window for the given project.
+Indicator Description Project Billed Position Select the Project Billed Position indicator in the Project Status window to open the Project Billed Position window for the given project.
 The contract earned, over (under) billing, and cash over (shortage) amounts are shown.
 Stop-and-Go Light The Stop-and-Go Light indicator displays in the Subcontractor Status window and the Master Subcontractors Maintenance window.
 If the subcontractor to which a job is assigned is marked on hold in the Subcontractor Maintenance window, the light is red.
 If the subcontractor is not on hold, the light is green.